City Lament: Mesopotamia

+for Kesh and Malgium has also been found.

 The literary works of the Sumerians were widely translated by, for example, the Hittites, Hurrians and Canaanites.
 Samuel Noah Kramer suggests that subsequent Greek as well as Hebrew texts "were profoundly influenced by them."
 Contemporary scholars have drawn parallels between the lament and passages from the Bible (e.g. "the Lord departed from his temple and stood on the mountain east of Jerusalem (Ezekiel 10:18-19)."

 Hebrew Bible

 In the Jewish tradition, this genre also appears over a millennium later in the Hebrew Bible, particularly in reference to the destruction of Jerusalem by Nebuchadnezzar II of Babylon in the sixth century BCE.
 The similarities are, however, of motif rather than of form; in other respects, the Hebrew genre is quite different from its Sumerian predecessors.

 Lamentations

 The Book of Lamentations shares some motifs with earlier Mesopotamian laments.
 Whereas the Mesopotamian laments are in the voice of the city's tutelary goddess, Lamentations, with its monotheistic background, is instead tenderly addressed as "Daughter Jerusalem" and "Daughter Zion".

 Like its Mesopotamian predecessors, it personifies the city, grieves over its destruction by God, and prays that calamity will overtake its destroyers.
 Unlike them, God does not weep over the destroyed sanctuary, nor does it portray a rebuilding, nor give praise for such a prospect.